 Each nursing lab course has a prescribed number of contact hours.
 It is expected that students will complete all lab course hours.
 Certification to the MBON for the NCLEX requires the MSON to verify that students have met the prescribed hours.
 Absences can prevent students from meeting course objectives and jeopardize their success in the course.
 Lab absences are non-acceptable.
 Athletes must communicate their schedule to the Assistant Dean in advance so arrangements may be made.
-Students must notify the lead lab Professor one (1) hour prior to the start time of the course of an impending absence.
+Students must notify the Course Instructor one (1) hour prior to the start time of the course of an impending absence and log the absence at clinical absence@udmercy.edu.

-Students who are absent from physical assessment or skills lab are responsible to view any available lab videos and must schedule with the lead Professor a time to perform the physical assessment or skills that were not completed.
+Students who are absent from Health Assessment or Skills Lab are responsible to view any available lab videos and must schedule with the lead Professor a time to perform the physical assessment or skills that were not completed.
 The student will NOT receive any of the assigned points for the missed assignments that were done on the day the student did not attend.
-(Approval Pending)